rodrigopivi/Chatito/spec.md

 This code could produce a maximun of 18 examples, the output format is independent from the DSL language, although it is recommended to use a newline delimited format to just stream results to a file, a format like ndjson is recommended over plain json.
-That said, here is an example of two `Newline Delimited JSON` (ndjson.org) examples generated from the previous code:
+That said, the previous dsl code generates two examples for the `greet` intent.
+Here is the `Newline Delimited JSON` (ndjson.org) examples generated from the previous code:

 ```
 [{"type":"Text","value":"hi how is it going"}]